marcoskirsch/nodemcu-httpserver/README.md

    The _args_ parameter is a Lua table that contains any arguments sent by the client in the GET request.

-   For example, if the client requests _http://2.2.2.2/foo.lua?color=red_ then the server will execute the function in your Lua script _foo.lua_ and pass in _connection_ and _args_, where _args.color == "red"_.
+   For example, if the client requests _http://2.2.2.2/foo.lua?color=red_ then the server will execute the function in your Lua script _foo.lua_ and pass in _connection_ and _args_, where _args.color = "red"_.

-   If you are going to be sending lots (as in over a KB) of data, you should yield the thread/coroutine every now and then in order to avoid overflowing the buffer in the microcontroller.
+   If you are going to be sending lots (as in over a KB) of data in your script, you should yield the thread/coroutine every now and then in order to avoid overflowing the send buffer in the microcontroller.
 Use:

       coroutine.yield()

-   The easiest is to check out the included example scripts for more ideas.
+   Look at the included example scripts for more ideas.

 ### Example: Garage door opener